Beholder (Dungeons & Dragons): Advanced Dungeons & Dragons 2nd edition (1989–1999)

 Second edition supplements to Advanced Dungeons & Dragons, especially those of the Spelljammer campaign setting, added further details about these classic creatures' societies and culture.
 Beholders feature prominently in the Spelljammer setting, and a number of variants and related creatures are introduced in the Spelljammer: AD&D Adventures in Space campaign set, in the Lorebook of the Void booklet (1989).
 It also appeared in the Monstrous Compendium Volume One (1989), and is reprinted in the Monstrous Manual (1993).
+The beholder was featured on an AD&D Trading Card (1991).
 The book I, Tyrant (1996), and the Monstrous Arcana module series that accompanies it, develops the beholder further.
-I, Tyrant expands the information on beholders through details of the race's history, religion, culture, settlements and psychology, and more.
+I, Tyrant is a supplement focused on beholders, and builds on the known information about beholders by expanding on elements such as their history, religion, culture, habitations and behavior.

 Based on Tom Wham's depiction in the first edition Monster Manual, TSR artist Keith Parkinson characterized its popular appearance with plate-like armored scales and arthropod-like eyestalks.
 Jeff Grubb cites Keith Parkinson's artwork as the inspiration for the beholder-kin created for the Spelljammer campaign setting.
 The Beholder's xenophobia towards other subraces of Beholders was added after Jim Holloway submitted multiple designs for the Beholder's spelljamming ship and Jeff Grubb decided to keep them all and used xenophobia to explain the differences in design style.

 Dungeons & Dragons 3.0 edition (2000–2002)

 The third edition of Dungeons & Dragons included the Beholder in the Monster Manual (2000) with the expanded monster statistics of this release.
 Beholder variants appear in Monstrous Compendium: Monsters of Faerûn (2001).
+Epic Level Handbook (2002) introduces the Gibbering Orb, a purported common ancestor of the beholder and gibbering mouther.